lancelotj/lancelotj.github.com/about.md

 # About Me

 Hi there, I'm Lance Jian, an enthusiastic software/web designer and developer.
 I like cool technologies and enjoy using them to make our life better.
+That's also why this little website exists: I want to share the knowledge I have learned and the joy I have got with people.

+On this site, I try to make everything simple and easy.
+If you want to read certain article, just search for it.
+If you want to browse all the stuffs I have wrote, just click the [See all posts](http:///archeive.html) link.

 # Contact

 <div id="wufoo-z7x3x5">
 You can contact me by filling out my <a href="http://lancelotj.wufoo.com/forms/z7x3x5">online contact form</a>.
 </div>